TheOneandOnlyRiVin/CSUN_CIT425/Lab Assignments/Lab Assignment 1.md

 > [!WARNING]
 > This section is still-in progress!
 Come back later!

+A word doc containing the following:
+- (Task 1, 2, 3) A screenshot of VirtualBox showing the installed Virtual Machines
+- (Task 5) A screenshot of captured wireshark traffic
+- (Task 8) The answers to the questions

 <!--TODO-->

 ## Task 1 & 2: Install and Configure Windows Virtual Machines